kmille/deezer-downloader/README.md

 ### Docker

 There is a docker-compose file in the docker directory.
-Before using it execute `chmod 777 docker/downloads` as the container runs as a non root user .
-The `downloads` directory is the volume the container uses for the downloads.
+The `docker/downloads` directory is mounted into the container and will be used as download directory.
+You have to check the permissions of the `docker/downloads` directory as docker mounts it with the same owner/group/permissions as on the host.
+The `deezer` user in the docker container has uid 1000.
+If you also have the uid 1000 then there should be no problem.
 You also have to supply a valid Deezer cookie in the docker-compose file as environment variable.
+For debugging: `sudo docker-compose build --force-rm && sudo docker-compose up`

 ### Deployment